What is the Proof-of-Concept Fund? Who is funding it?

 Is this funding an investment we would have to pay back, or a grant?

-Proof-of-concept funding is an investment by Connecticut Innovations and CTNext—not a grant.
+Proof-of-concept funding is an investment by Connecticut Innovations—not a grant.
 Investments will be in the form of a standard entrepreneur-friendly convertible note.

 What size are these investments?
 How are the terms of repayment defined?